-If you believe that all you need is a last will and testament, and that trusts are only for the wealthy, you are not alone, but you also may be wrong.
+If you believe all you need is a will, and that trusts are only for the wealthy, you are not alone, but you are also wrong.
 There is a common misconception that a Will automatically transfers your property to your heirs.
 It isn’t that simple, especially when it comes to your children and grandchildren.

 Wills only describe your wishes, they do not actually transfer your property.
 Before your home, vehicles and bank accounts can be transferred, your heirs will need to open a probate.

 Probate is a complicated legal procedure with specific requirements and time tables.
 Even the simplest probate can take months to complete.
 Unless your total estate is under $150,000, this is not a DIY proposition.

 How do you calculate the total of your estate?

 The value of your home, vehicles, toys, cash, deposit accounts and personal property are all included in the total.
 Assets such as insurance policies, 401k’s, annuities and retirement accounts are not because they already name beneficiaries.

 In California, the attorney fees are determined by statute and based on the total value of the estate.
 They are 4% of the first $100,000 plus 3% of the next $100,000 plus 2% of the next $800,000.
 This amount, plus court fees and probate referee fees comes off the top.